-We Are Social’s 2019 Digital Trends Reports pinpoints the Asia Pacific as the fastest growing hub of internet users, with a current base of no less than a whopping 2.21 billion people online, with 203 million new people having joined in the past year itself.
-We Think Digital states its aim as encouraging users to understand their online presence better, helping them not only to develop the requisite skills for enjoying digital technology but also by aiding them in nurturing the faculties of critical thinking and empathy.
+We Are Social’s 2019 Digital Trends Reports pinpoints the Asia Pacific as the fastest growing hub of internet users, with a current base of no less than a whopping 2.21 billion people online, with 203 million new people have joined in the past year itself.
+We Think Digital states its aim as encouraging users to understand their online presence better, helping them not only to develop the requisite skills for enjoying digital technology but also aiding them in nurturing the faculties of critical thinking and empathy.

 We Think Digital comprises of a series of online tutorials created in collaboration with the following “journalist Saffron Howden, support from TJ Agulto from AHA Behavioral Design; Professor Katherine Chen from National Chengchi University; Associate Professor Michael Dezuanni from the Queensland University of Technology; Dr Damien Spry, Lecturer of Media & Communications at the University of South Australia and Visiting Fellow at Queensland University of Technology’s Digital Media Research Centre; and Chairman Wayne Chau of the Agent of Change Foundation; Executive Director Hamish Curry of the Asia Education Foundation.”
 This list ranges from academicians to representatives from NGOs and civil society organizations across the region who have come together to answer the question: ‘what does it mean to be a Digital Citizen?’